The employee value proposition is a positioning statement designed to share the primary reason why a person should “work for you”.

 Good, now let’s begin…

-The first step to creating an effective employer value proposition is to interview your executive team and ask them their opinions and thoughts on the following questions:
+The first step to creating an effective employer value proposition is to interview your leadership team and ask them their opinions and thoughts on the following questions:

 - What do we believe?